jobatabs/ratio/doc/architecture.md

 ```

 As User inputs values, handlers are called to determine which parameters should be "locked in" per user input, and which parameter should be dynamically calculated.

+## Data storage

+The application can write and read recipe data into .ratio files, which are UTF-8 encoded text files containing recipe information, separated by newlines.

+## Current weaknesses/faults

+- In its current state the UI does not call upon services/calculations.py to actually calculate the recipe values dynamically.
+- Coffee and water entry fields do not provide input validation.
+- UI classes have inappropriate intimacy with each other.
+- Recipe StringVar is not updated on tab shifts to reflect differing recipe representation formats.